 A few additional notes:

-- A friend recently introduce me to Madagascar Bourbon Pure Vanilla Bean Paste.
-Oh my word.
+- A friend recently introduced me to Madagascar Bourbon Pure Vanilla Bean Paste.
+Oh, my word.
 It makes everything delicious.
 I can never go back to traditional vanilla.

 - These pancakes taste great with fresh fruit.
 They are the perfect summer breakfast after a trip to the framer’s market.